3 tips to protect your credit during the summer months

 #2: Take extra steps to protect your credit while on vacation.

 It takes years to build up a credit score and rating, yet only seconds to have it all come crashing down.
-The Canadian Bankers Association reported $465 million in false charges last year.
 With the increased occurrence of credit fraud during the summer months, you’ll want to take a few extra precautions when making credit card purchases away from home—particularly online.

 Limit the number of cards you take with you